Cheltenham-Open-Data/fix-my-street/README.md

 <!-- fix_marker starts -->

+- A pothole in road problem, 17th December :- [https://www.fixmystreet.com/report/5330686](https://www.fixmystreet.com/report/5330686)
+- Large pothole next to bench, 17th December :- [https://www.fixmystreet.com/report/5330028](https://www.fixmystreet.com/report/5330028)
+- Many potholes!, 17th December :- [https://www.fixmystreet.com/report/5329777](https://www.fixmystreet.com/report/5329777)
+- There are a large collection of signs and barriers that we used when the council marked out the Z15 parking zones.
+The yhave not moved since mid September save when drunk people block to the road with them.
+This happened last night at North hall mews and some have been carried further down the road to the top of All Saints Road.
+I have not retrieved these as they are 100 meters away.
+Is there any chance they could be collected?, 17th December :- [https://www.fixmystreet.com/report/5329389](https://www.fixmystreet.com/report/5329389)
+- Blocked gully overflowing down the road, 17th December :- [https://www.fixmystreet.com/report/5328955](https://www.fixmystreet.com/report/5328955)
 - Utility Company Work/Repair Sinking, 16th December :- [https://www.fixmystreet.com/report/5328582](https://www.fixmystreet.com/report/5328582)
 - Deep pothole on north road west, 16th December :- [https://www.fixmystreet.com/report/5328438](https://www.fixmystreet.com/report/5328438)
 - Street lights are not working, 16th December :- [https://www.fixmystreet.com/report/5328347](https://www.fixmystreet.com/report/5328347)